 '''

+101

+<entity> has already been declared in the current scope

 102

 forward declaration of enum type is nonstandard

 103

 class is too large

 104

 struct or union is too large

+There is a limit of 4GB on the maximum size of arrays or structures.

 105

 invalid size for bit field

 Bit fields must not be larger than the size of the type.

 For example, with --strict:

 struct X{

 int y:5000;

-};

 106

 invalid type for a bit field

 Bit fields must have integral type.

 Example:

 struct X{

 float x:5;

 float y:2;

+};

 107

 zero-length bit field must be unnamed

 108

 signed bit field of length 1

 109

 expression must have (pointer-to-) function type

 110

 expected either a definition or a tag name

 111

 statement is unreachable

+expected "while"

 112

-expected "while"

 114

 <entity> was referenced but not defined

 115

 a continue statement may only be used within a loop

 116

 a break statement may only be used within a loop or switch

 Example:

 void foo(void){

-int a=0;
+int a=0:

-continue;

-}
+continue:

 or:

 void bar(void){

 int a=0;

 break;

 117

 non-void <entity> should return a value

 118

 a void function may not return a value

 119

 cast to type <type> is not allowed

 120

 return value type does not match the function type

 121

 a case label may only be used within a switch

+'''

+'''

 122

 a default label may only be used within a switch

-'''

-'''

 123

 case label value has already appeared in this switch

 124

 default label has already appeared in this switch

 125

 expected a "("

 126

 expression must be an lvalue

 127

 expected a statement

 128

 loop is not reachable from preceding code

 129

 a block-scope function may only have extern storage class

 130

 expected a "{"

 131

 expression must have pointer-to-class type

 132

 expression must have pointer-to-struct-or-union type

 133

 expected a member name

 134

 expected a field name

 135

 <entity> has no member <entity>

 136

 <entity> has no field <entity>

 expression must be a modifiable lvalue

 137

+138

 taking the address of a register variable is not allowed

-138

 139

 taking the address of a bit field is not allowed

 140

 too many arguments in function call

 Function declaration does not match the number of parameters in an earlier

 function prototype.

 Example:

 extern void foo(int x);

 void bar(void)

 foo(1,2);

 141

 unnamed prototyped parameters not allowed when body is present

 142

 expression must have pointer-to-object type

 143

 program too large or complicated to compile

 144

 a value of type <type> cannot be used to initialize an entity of type

-<type>

 The initializing string for a fixed size character array is exactly as long as the

-array size, leaving no room for a terminating \setminus 0, for example:
+array size, leaving no room for a terminating \0, for example:

+char name[5] = "Hello";

 '''

-char name[5] = "Hello";